dnth/pgsql-search/README.md

 ## 📦 Installation
+> [!NOTE]
+> If you are running on Runpod, please create a non root user before installing.

 This project uses [Pixi](https://prefix.dev/) to manage dependencies and environments.
 First [install Pixi](https://pixi.sh/latest/).

-Note
-If you are running this in Runpod, please use the non root user to install the project.

 Clone the repository: